Mathics3/mathics-development-guide/docs/extending/code-overview/pattern-matching.rst

 Pattern Classes
 ---------------

-We now describe the Class heirarchy for ``Pattern`` which is defined in ``mathics.core.pattern``.
+We now describe the Class hierarchy for ``Pattern`` which is defined in ``mathics.core.pattern``.
 This is the base class that represents the pattern for an expression.

 Two of its subclasses are: